Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Spectra Estimation of Graphs in .

 \section{Spectra Estimation of Graphs in $\mathbb{G}$.}

-In this section we extend the classical results of Gershgorin, Brauer, and Brualdi (see for instance \cite{Varga09}) on the spectra of matrices with complex entries to matrices in $\mathbb{W}^{n\times n}$ as well as some related results.
+Here we extend the classical results of Gershgorin, Brauer, Brualdi, and the more recent work of Varga to matrices in $\mathbb{W}^{n\times n}$ (see for instance \cite{Varga09}).
 To do so we will first define the notion of a \textit{polynomial extension} of a graph $G\in\mathbb{G}$.

-\begin{definition} If $G\in\mathbb{G}^n$ and $M(G)_{ij}=p_{ij}/q_{ij}$ where $p_{ij},q_{ij}\in\mathbb{C}[\lambda],q_{ij}\neq 0$ let $L_i(G,\lambda)$=$\prod_{j=1}^{n}q_{ij}$ for $1\leq i\leq n$.
+\begin{definition} If $G\in\mathbb{G}^n$ and $M(G)_{ij}=p_{ij}/q_{ij}$ where $p_{ij},q_{ij}\in\mathbb{C}[\lambda]$ let $L_i(G)$=$\prod_{j=1}^{n}q_{ij}$ for $1\leq i\leq n$.
 We call the graph $\bar{G}$ with adjacency matrix the \textit{polynomial extension} of $G$. \end{definition}

-To justify this name note that each $M(\bar{G},\lambda)_{ij}$ is an element of $\mathbb{C}[\lambda]$ or $M(\bar{G},\lambda)$ has complex polynomial entries.
+To justify this name note that each $M(\bar{G})_{ij}$ is an element of $\mathbb{C}[\lambda]$ or $M(\bar{G})$ has complex polynomial entries.
 Moreover, we have the following result.

 \begin{lemma} If $G\in\mathbb{G}$ then $\sigma(G)\subseteq\sigma(\bar{G})$. \end{lemma}